What causes a collapsed disc?

 - Limited mobility

-When these symptoms begin, you should schedule an appointment with your physician to discuss the treatment options available to help you find pain relief.
+When these symptoms begin, you should schedule an appointment with your doctor to discuss the treatment options available to help you find pain relief.

 Treatments for a collapsed disc

-Many physicians begin treatment for a collapsed disc with conservative therapies such as pain medication and hot/cold therapy, among other nonsurgical options.
+Many doctors begin treatment for a collapsed disc with conservative therapies such as pain medication and hot and/or cold therapy, among other nonsurgical options.